-WWIII started on March 5, 1946, with the Iron Curtain speech delivered by former British prime minister Winston Churchill in Fulton, Missouri, in which he stressed the necessity for the United States and Britain to act as the guardians of peace and stability against the menace of Soviet communism, i.e west European ideology.
+WWIII started on March 5, 1946, with the Iron Curtain speech delivered by former British prime minister Winston Churchill in Fulton, Missouri, in which he stressed the necessity for the United States and Britain to act as the guardians of peace and stability against the menace of Soviet communism, i.e West European ideology.

-The events, mistakes, and misunderstandings in WWIII
+The events, mistakes, and misunderstandings in WW I-III

 The USA, for example, didn’t share products of the Manhattan project based on what the British called “the Cold Tube” with the UK.
-President Truman said “the buck stops here”, i.e meaning that it was paid by American money.
+President Truman said “the buck stops here”, i.e meaning that it was paid with American money.

 The UK paid back by letting its own communist spies, i.e “Cambridge Five” steal the American technology and give it to the Soviets.
 Later the UK continued the practice of sharing what wasn’t theirs by giving this technology to Pakistan and India.